sorgerlab/indra/models/rasmachine/README.md

 =======================

 The config.yml file is a standard YAML configuration file.
-A template is available in default-config.yaml which can be used by uncommenting and editing relevant blocks and then copied to model\_name/config.yaml.
+A template is available in  model\_name/config.yaml after having created the machine.

 Two important fields in config.yml are `search_terms` and `search_genes`
 both of which are YAML lists.
 The entries of `search_terms` are used